burgermaniwilleat/oe-logic-guide/docs/OE LOGIC/GATE/NOR.md

 | 0       | 1       | 0      |
 | 1       | 0       | 0      |
 | 1       | 1       | 0      |

+Logically equivalent to an OR gate with a NOT after it.